 Kenneth A. Smith entered into an agreement that he will cease and desist from offering for sale, selling or distributing in commerce, the device designated “Omegatron” or any other device containing the element polonium as an active ingredient, unless adequate cautionary or warning notices are c1early and conspicuously impressed or imprinted upon said device or permanently attached thereto, indicating possible harmful effects of ingesting or inhaling polonium and directing the user not to touch the polonium element and to keep the device away from children; provided, however, that such warning or cautionary notices may be condensed if they clearly refer to and are amplified by adequate directions for use separately printed and enclosed in the carton or permanent container in which said device is shipped and kept.

 This is helpful to our research since it also provides a name, Kenneth A. Smith, associated with the product at the time and we link him back to Salina, Kansas.
 But it is also confusing since the use of the Omegatron trade name had long been discontinued.
-Furthermore, the labels of the Staticmaster brushes made since at least 1952 incorporated the warning label and were accompanied with a printed instruction sheet too, so could it be the FTC process required five years or so before a decision was published?
+Furthermore, the labels of the Staticmaster brushes we exhibit that were made since at least Spring 1951 incorporate the warning label, and were accompanied with a printed instruction sheet too, so could it be the FTC process required five years or so before a decision was published?
 Could it be the Omegatron name was dropped to distance it from any investigation that may have already commenced?
 It will take more homework to find that out.